-Information about future developments is provided with the principal risks and uncertainties section below.
+Information about future developments is provided with the Principal risks and uncertainties section below.

-Over the course of 2018, in order to comply with the ring-fencing legislation, certain businesses will be transferred out of Bank of Scotland plc and its subsidiaries to other parts of the Lloyds Banking Group, by means of statutory or other transfers.
+Over the course of 2018, in order to comply with the ring-fencing legislation, certain businesses will be transferred out of the Group to other parts of the Lloyds Banking Group, by means of statutory or other transfers.
 This will include the transfer of certain wholesale and international businesses to Lloyds Bank Corporate Markets plc.
 A number of actions are required to occur before these businesses can be transferred.